dyhes/zulip/docs/testing/testing-with-node.md

 # JavaScript/TypeScript unit tests

-Our node-based unit tests system is the preferred way to test JavaScript/TypeScript code in Zulip.
+Our node-based unit tests system is the preferred way to test JavaScript/TypeScript code in Aloha.
 We prefer it over the [Puppeteer black-box whole-app testing](testing-with-puppeteer.md), system since it is much (>100x) faster and also easier to do correctly than the Puppeteer system.